 Lab 1G

-Directions: Follow along with the slides and answer the questions in red font in your journal.
+computer, and answering the questions in red in your

-function to load the atu_clean
+data() function to load the

-data file to use in this lab.gender
+atu_clean data file to use in this lab.gender seem to have a higher occurrence of

-seem to have a higher occurrence of physical challenges than the other?
-If so, which one and explain your reasoning?margins = TRUE
+occurrence of physical challenges than the other?
+If so, which one and

-as an option in the tally function.phys_challenge | gender
+the tally function.phys_challenge | gender

-and gender | phys_challenge
+and gender | phys_challenge!## gender

 ## phys_challenge Male Female